cosmotim/cosmotim.github.io/index.md

 ##### New York, NY
 * Made g-C3N4 doped battery separator from Melamine and polyvinylidene difluoride.
 * Installed button cells sample with lithium cobalt oxide electrodes.
-* Tested eletrochemical and mechanical property of the separator.
+* Tested electrochemical and mechanical property of the separator.

 #### Low temperature uniaxial strain device
 ##### Sep.
 2018 - May 2019